InWonYeu/interphon/docs/source/introduction.rst

-In contrast to conventional phonon codes for 3D bulk systems such as Phonopy_ and PHON_, **InterPhon** calculation proceeds with an interfacial region that is smaller than the full simulation box, such that the phonons are calculated only for the atoms in the interface region.
+In contrast to conventional phonon codes for 3D bulk systems such as Phonopy_ and PHON_, **InterPhon** calculation proceeds with an interfacial region that is smaller than the full simulation box, such that the phonons are calculated only for the atoms in the user-defined interface region.
 In addition, it allows users to define the dimension of periodicity, not limited to 3D.

 .. _Phonopy: https://phonopy.github.io/phonopy/
 .. _PHON: https://www.sciencedirect.com/science/article/pii/S0010465509001064

-Consequently, **InterPhon** enables the efficient extraction of interfacial phonons at arbitrary wave vectors in 1D or 2D reciprocal space, the corresponding real space being a 1D or in-plane 2D periodic system, by automatically processing the information obtained by 3D-based DFT codes.
+Consequently, **InterPhon** enables the efficient extraction of interfacial phonons at arbitrary wave vectors in 1D or 2D reciprocal space, the corresponding real space being a atomic configuration with 1D or in-plane 2D periodicity, by automatically processing the information obtained by 3D-based DFT codes.

 Strategy